-Second generation chatbots can increase productivity for B2B professionals
+The second-generation AI solutions can increase productivity in CRM for B2B professionals

 To sum up, cognitive science plays a fundamental role in business applications.
-Companies have understood the importance of chatbots and the facilitation of processes in customer apps.
-However, on the employee side in B2B, there is also a significant opportunity since they influence the performance.
+For example, companies have understood the importance of chatbots and the facilitation of processes in customer apps.
+However, there is also a significant opportunity on the employee side in B2B since they influence the performance.

-The second-gen co-pilots like Delpha use machine learning to detect, fix and engage with users in a collaborative way so that productivity is maximized.
-Employees will not receive hundreds of irrelevant messages but instead open the bot once to fix the problem at the right moment.
+The second-gen AI solutions for data quality like Delpha use machine learning to detect, fix and engage with users collaboratively so that productivity is maximized.
+For example, employees will not receive hundreds of irrelevant messages but instead open the solution once to fix the problem at the right moment.

 About Denis Floréan: